Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Introduction

-Maximum entropy models are central to the study of physical systems in thermal equilibrium~\cite{Pathria:1972p5861}, and they have recently been found to model protein folding~\cite{Russ_2005,Socolich_2005}, antibody diversity~\cite{mora_2010}, neural population activity~\cite{Schneidman_Nature_2006,Shlens_JN_2006,Tkacik_2006,tang_2008,bethge_2008,yu_2008,Shlens:2009p4887}, and even flock behavior~\cite{bialek_flock_of_birds_2011} quite well (\emph{cf.}, \cite{ganmor_2011}).
-This is perhaps surprising since the usual physical arguments involving ergodicity or equality among energetically accessible states are not obviously applicable for such systems, though such models have been justified in terms of imposing no structure beyond what is explicitly measured~\cite{jaynes_1957_I,Schneidman_Nature_2006}.
-Conversely, it is not clear to what extent this good agreement was inevitable.
-If the space of distributions were sufficiently constrained by observations, then agreement is an unavoidable consequence of the constraints rather than a consequence of the unique suitability of the maximum entropy model.
-In neuroscience, there is also controversy~\cite{Schneidman_Nature_2006,bethge_2008,roudi_nirenberg_latham_2009,nirenberg_victor_2007,azhar_2010} over the notion that small pairwise correlations can conspire to constrain the behavior of large neural ensembles, and it has been shown~\cite{bethge_2008,roudi_nirenberg_latham_2009} that pairwise models do not always allow accurate extrapolation from small populations to large ensembles.
+Maximum entropy models are central to the study of physical systems in thermal equilibrium~\cite{Pathria:1972p5861}, and they have recently been found to model protein folding~\cite{Russ_2005,Socolich_2005}, antibody diversity~\cite{mora_2010}, and~neural population activity~\cite{Schneidman_Nature_2006,Shlens_JN_2006,Tkacik_2006,tang_2008,Shlens:2009p4887} quite well (see \cite{ganmor_2011} for a~different finding).
+In part due to this success, these~types of models have also been used to infer functional connectivity in complex neural circuits~\mbox{\cite{yu_2008, koster2013,hamilton_2013}} and to model collective phenomena of systems of organisms, such as flock behavior~\cite{bialek_flock_of_birds_2011}.

+This broad application of maximum entropy models is perhaps surprising since the usual physical arguments involving ergodicity or equality among energetically accessible states are not obviously applicable for such systems, though maximum entropy models have been justified in terms of imposing no structure beyond what is explicitly measured~\cite{jaynes_1957_I,Schneidman_Nature_2006}.
+With this approach, {the choice of measured constraints} fully specifies the corresponding maximum entropy model.
+More generally, choosing a~set of constraints restricts the set of consistent probability distributions---the maximum entropy solution being only one of all possible consistent probability distributions.
+If the space of distributions were sufficiently constrained by observations so that only a~small number of very similar models were consistent with the data, then agreement between the maximum entropy model and the data would be an unavoidable consequence of the constraints rather than a~consequence of the unique suitability of the maximum entropy model for the dataset in question.